S6-Semdw/Documents/Group project/Research/Scaling infrastructure.md

 <img src="https://i.postimg.cc/pTKWxnFP/docker-security-1200x385.jpg" width="100%" height="300px"/>

-# How do we create an infrastructure that can scale with the demand of the software?
+# Main question: How do we create an infrastructure that can scale with the demand of the software?

-## What is the best technique to make scalable software?
+# What is the best technique to make scalable software?

 ### Dot methods